Administrative Policies and Procedures Manual - Policy 2425: Recovery of Facilities & Administrative Costs

 - space rental or maintenance expense charged directly to projects; and

-- student tuition remission and student support costs (e.g., student aid, stipends, dependent allowances, scholarships, fellowships).
-This does not include payments for services rendered, e.g., research assistant tuition.
+- student tuition remission and student support costs (e.g., student aid, stipends, dependent allowances, scholarships, and fellowships).
+This does not include payments for services rendered, such as research assistant tuition.

-The University Financial Services' Office calculates on-campus and off-campus facility and administrative cost rates for each type of sponsored activity (see Section 8. herein) using actual costs incurred.
+The University Financial Services Offices calculate on-campus and off-campus F & A cost rates for each type of sponsored activity (see Section 8 herein) using actual costs incurred.
 Off-campus rates are applicable to projects performed at facilities not owned or maintained by the University.
-The Vice President for HSC/UNM Finance and University Controller submits these detailed calculations and proposed rates to the cognizant federal agency for review and approval.
-The federal agency and the Vice President for HSC/UNM Finance and University Controller, on behalf of the University, negotiate and agree on a rate and applicable time period.
-These rates are also applicable to non federally sponsored programs.
-The University's federally approved facility and administrative cost rates for sponsored projects and programs are listed on the Office of the Vice President for Research Website.
+The University Controller and the HSC Senior Executive Officer for Finance and Administration submit these detailed calculations and proposed rates to the cognizant federal agency for review and approval.
+The federal agency and the University Controller and the HSC Senior Executive Officer for Finance and Administration, on behalf of the University, negotiate and agree on a rate and applicable time period.
+These rates are also applicable to non-federally sponsored programs.

 4.1.
-Implementing New Facility and Administrative Cost Rates
+Implementing New F & A Cost Rates

-When new facility and administrative cost rates are approved, the Office of Research Services or Pre-Award Services for Main Campus or HSC negotiate amendments with funding agencies to modify ongoing contracts, grants, and other agreements to reflect the new rates.
+When new F & A cost rates are approved, the Office of Sponsored Projects for Main Campus or HSC negotiates amendments with funding agencies to modify ongoing contracts, grants, and other agreements to reflect the new rates.
 Amendments are not negotiated when:

 - the use of new rates is automatically authorized by contract, grant, and other agreement provisions.